 By Paul McAndrew and David Tocco — Threat Detection Research Unit, AppOmni

-UNC6040 threat actors are using social engineering tactics—often starting with vishing but not limited to it—to persuade Salesforce users to authorize rogue OAuth apps.
+UNC6040 (closely linked to ShinyHunters) threat actors are using social engineering tactics—often starting with vishing but not limited to it—to persuade Salesforce users to authorize rogue OAuth apps.
 First reported by the Google Threat Intelligence Group in June, these attacks enable collection and data exfiltration at scale, bypassing traditional security controls.

 We recommend starting with our previous blog on the topic Shutting the Door on Vishing-Driven Data Theft in Salesforce for recommendations on policy and posture settings including reviewing connected apps in your organization and enabling API Access Control.
 Additionally, review the following recommendations from Salesforce: Protect Your Salesforce Environment from Social Engineering Threats.
-In this blog, we will focus on the ways to detect suspicious activities that are typical in such attacks.
+In this blog, we will focus on how to detect suspicious activities in Salesforce OAuth attacks like those used by UNC6040.

 While the tactics used in these campaigns are not necessarily novel, detecting them requires understanding the patterns generated by the malicious activity relative to normal user behavior.
 AppOmni empowers organizations to see what others miss—combining behavioral analytics, threat intelligence, and real-world attack patterns to stop vishing-driven OAuth abuse in Salesforce before it becomes a breach.